JungilChoi/JungilChoi/publications.md

 56.	**Jung-Il Choi** and Hyung Jin Sung, [Suppression of Temperature Oscillation in Czochralski Convection by Superimposing Rotating Flows](http://www.sciencedirect.com/science/article/pii/S0017931096002165), International Journal of Heat and Mass Transfer, Vol.40, No.7, pp,1667-1675, 1997.

-57.	**Jung-Il Choi** and Hyung Jin Sung, [Prediction of Transition in Czochralski Process], Vol.7, No.1, pp. 108-116, KACG, 1997.
+57.	**Jung-Il Choi** and Hyung Jin Sung, Prediction of Transition in Czochralski Process, Vol.7, No.1, pp. 108-116, KACG, 1997.

 58.	**Jung-Il Choi** and Hyung Jin Sung, [Control of Oscillatory Czochralski Convection by ACRT](http://www.koreascience.or.kr/article/ArticleFullRecord.jsp?cn=DHGGDU_1996_v20n7_2397), KSME, Vol.20, No.7, pp.2397-2408, 1996.